nm-l2tp/NetworkManager-l2tp/README.md

 including how to query the VPN server for the algorithms it supports :
 * https://github.com/nm-l2tp/network-manager-l2tp/wiki/Known-Issues

-If the VPN server is using broken algorithms, it is recommended that it be reconfigured to use stronger algorithms.
-If for some reason the VPN server cannot be reconfigured and you are not too concerned about security, user specified phase 1 (ike) and phase 2 (esp) algorithms can be specified in the IPsec configuration dialog box under the `Advanced` options for a workaround.
+If the VPN server is only offering broken algorithms, it is recommended that it be reconfigured to use stronger algorithms.
+If for some reason the VPN server cannot be reconfigured and you are not too concerned about security, for a workaround, user specified phase 1 (ike) and phase 2 (esp) algorithms can be specified in the IPsec Options dialog box in the `Advanced` section.

 ### Example workaround for 3DES, SHA1 and MODP1024 broken algorithms

 Unfortunately there are many L2TP/IPsec VPN servers still offering only 3DES, SHA1 and MODP1024.
-One of the main reasons for this is because it is the default Microsoft offered with their L2TP/IPsec VPN servers since the days Windows XP was the main client.
+One of the main reasons possibly for this is because it is the default Microsoft has offered with their L2TP/IPsec VPN servers since the days Windows XP was the main client.

-If you are using strongSwan for IPsec client support, enter the following in the corresponding IPsec configuration dialog text boxes:
+If you are using strongSwan for IPsec client support, enter the following in the corresponding IPsec Options dialog box advanced section:

 * Phase1 Algorithms : 3des-sha1-modp1024
 * Phase2 Algorithms : 3des-sha1

-If you are using Libreswan >= 3.2.20 for IPsec client support, enter the following in the corresponding IPsec configuration dialog text boxes:
+If you are using Libreswan >= 3.2.20 for IPsec client support, enter the following in the IPsec Options dialog box advanced section:

 * Phase1 Algorithms : 3des-sha1;modp1024
 * Phase2 Algorithms : 3des-sha1